NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

     }
 ```

 I wouldn't worry too much about method reference.
 If you are using Intellij Idea, the IDE will suggest to use method reference.
-Depending on your key biding.
-Mine is alt-enter, the IDE would replace the lamdba expression with method reference if you want to.
+Depending on your key biding, mine is alt-enter, the IDE would replace the lamdba expression with method reference if you want to.
 I'm not sure about Eclise IDE though.

 ### Conclusion